JeremyLikness/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo-VSCode.md

 	_Creating the app.js file_

-1. Go back to the command prompt/terminal and run **node app.js** to execute the Node.js console application.
+1. Go back to the command prompt/terminal, or type CTRL+` (back-tick) to open one inside of Visual Studio Code, and run **node app.js** to execute the Node.js console application.

 	![Running the Node.js console app](images/VSCode/running-the-console-app.png?raw=true "Running the Node.js console app")